-Students completing the Auto Body Repair program may seek employment as Auto Body Technicians, Insurance Appraisers, Auto Glass Installers, Automotive Paint Technicians, etc. Many student seek employment as general Auto Body Technicians, where you may be responsible for repairing or refinishing automotive bodies, or straighten vehicle frames.
+Students completing the Auto Body Repair program may seek employment as Auto Body Technicians, Insurance Appraisers, Auto Glass Installers, Automotive Paint Technicians, etc. Many students seek employment as general Auto Body Technicians, where they may be responsible for repairing or refinishing automotive bodies, or straightening vehicle frames.

-Sand body areas to be painted and cover bumpers, windows, and trim with masking tape or paper to protect them from the paint.
+- Sand body areas to be painted.
+Cover bumpers, windows, and trim with masking tape or paper to protect them from the paint.

 - Fit and weld replacement parts into place, using wrenches and welding equipment, and grind down welds to smooth them, using power grinders and other tools.

 - Prime and paint repaired surfaces, using paint spray guns and motorized sanders.

 Arkansas Median Salary: $37,840

 National Median Salary: $41,970